 How Do Contraceptive Pills Work?

-Ovulation Prevention: Ovulation is the formation and release of a mature ovum or egg from the ovaries of a female.
+- Ovulation Prevention: Ovulation is the formation and release of a mature ovum or egg from the ovaries of a female.
 It usually occurs on the 14th day of the menstrual cycle.
-The human sperm has a shelf life of around 4 days in the female genital tract, while the ovum lives for just 2 days.
+The human sperm has a shelf life of around four days in the female genital tract, while the ovum lives for just 12-124 hours only.
 If unprotected sexual intercourse has taken place during this period of ovulation, the deposited sperm fertilises the mature ovum or egg.
 OCPs prevent ovulation by manipulating hormonal levels of estrogen, progesterone and hence Leutinizing Hormone (LH) and Follicle Stimulating Hormone (FSH) which mainly control ovulation.

-Spermicidal properties: OCPs thicken the cervical mucosa and create an acidic medium in the tract, which makes it unfavorable for the entry and survival of the sperm in the female genital tract.
+- Spermicidal Properties: OCPs thicken the cervical mucosa and create an acidic medium in the tract, which makes it unfavourable for the entry and survival of the sperm in the female genital tract.

 How Soon Do the Pills Start Working?